ubports/docs.ubports.com/appdev/guides/user-metrics.rst

     Metric ID [dot] update (specific amount to set if included in the format)

     ``metric.update(0)``

+(Note: In this example, ``0`` is arbitrary since the metric value doesn't include a counter)

 We have now updated the metric for today.
 When the time rolls over to tomorrow, the metric will be reset to whatever is in ``emptyFormat``.

 For most apps, this defaults to 0 counts for messages, calls, etc.

-How do user metrics work?
+How do UserMetrics work?
 -------------------------

-User metrics are made up of two "formats"
+UserMetrics are made up of two "formats":

 - metrics/messages for today (``format``)
 - metrics/messages for tomorrow (``emptyFormat``)

 The value of ``emptyFormat`` is what displays on the lock screen when no value has been stored in ``format``.
 In order to display a new value of ``format`` the metric must be updated.

-Methods for the metric component (`source <https://daker.me/2013/11/adding-usermetrics-to-your-app-on-ubuntu-touch.html>`_):
+There are two options for updating the metric:

-Set the metric to a specific amount:
+- Set the metric to a specific amount:
-``metricID.update(x)`` (where x is a number of type `double` to set for a counter value).
-The counter value can be included in the ``format`` setting by using ``%1``. ``metricID`` is the id specified in the Metric item.

-e.g. ``format: "%1 buttons pressed today"``
+``metricID.update(x)`` (where x is a number of type `double` to set for a counter value). ``metricID`` is the ``id:`` specified in the Metric item.
+The counter value can be included in the ``format`` setting by using ``%1``. e.g. ``format: "%1 buttons pressed today"``

-Increment the metric:
+- Increment the metric:

 ``metricID.increment(x)`` (where x is the amount to add to the current counter)

 The metric will reset back to the value stored in ``emptyFormat`` each day.

-Applications make use of this system, but setting and updating the user metric "formats" by running a certain code whenever a certain event takes place. e.g. When you press send in Telegram, or when you receive a phone call.
+Applications make use of UserMetrics by setting and updating the "formats" whenever a certain event takes place. e.g. When you press send in Telegram, or when you receive a phone call.
 The application may store the data for manipulation, but generally the data is stored in the system (`/var/lib/usermetrics <https://github.com/ubports/libusermetrics/tree/xenial/doc/pages>`_).

+(See this `blog post <https://daker.me/2013/11/adding-usermetrics-to-your-app-on-ubuntu-touch.html>`_ for a simple example)

 Limitations and wonders
 -----------------------